irene-lin/InvisiSpec-1.0/README.md

 ## Files
 * cmd.sh - Makefile to build and run gem5 and exploits
-* no\_ret.log - Log file for attackv2/demoRet
+* demoRet.log - Log file for attackv2/demoRet
-* ret.log - Log file for attackv2/demo
+* demo.log - Log file for attackv2/demo

 * ./attackv2:
     * attack.c - Code to mistrain the btb